PaddlePaddle/Paddle/doc/howto/usage/cluster/fluid_cluster_train_en.md

 ## Introduction

-In this article, we'll explain how to config and run distributed training job with PaddlePaddle Fluid in a bare metal cluster.
+In this article, we'll explain how to config and run distributed training jobs with PaddlePaddle Fluid in a bare metal cluster.

 ## Preparations

 ### Get your cluster ready

-Prepare your computer node in the cluster.
-Nodes in this cluster can be any spec that runs PaddlePaddle, and with a unique IP address assigned to it.
-Make sure they can talk to each other.
+Prepare your computer nodes in the cluster.
+Nodes in this cluster can be of any specification that runs PaddlePaddle, and with a unique IP address assigned to it.
+Make sure they can communicate with each other.

 ### Have PaddlePaddle installed

 PaddlePaddle must be installed on all nodes.
-It would be great if you have GPU cards on your nodes, be sure to properly install drivers and CUDA libraries.
+If you have GPU cards on your nodes, be sure to properly install drivers and CUDA libraries.

 PaddlePaddle build and installation guide can be found from [here](http://www.paddlepaddle.org/docs/develop/documentation/en/getstarted/build_and_install/index_en.html).